 To recover spaces like the affine scheme $\Spec(R)$ in the first example and the support variety $\cV_G$ in the second, we use the \emph{spectrum} $\SpcK$ of a tt-category~$\cat K$.
 This fundamental tool of tt-geometry was introduced in~\cite{Balmer05a} as the universal topological space in which objects $x$ of~$\cat K$ admit reasonable supports $\supp(x)\subseteq \SpcK$; see Rem.\,\ref{rem:tt}.
 The spectrum can also be constructed by means of \emph{prime ideals} $\cat P$ in~$\cat K$.
 By~\cite{Balmer05a}, it recovers the Zariski spectrum $\Spc(\Dperf(R))\cong \Spec(R)$ and the support variety $\Spc(\stab(\kk G))\cong \cV_G$.
 This unification is the key to relate affine schemes and support varieties via tt-geometry.
 See more in Remark~\ref{rem:context}.

+To exhibit a first analogy between Going-Up and Quillen Stratification, let us observe that both situations involve not only \emph{one} tt-category but actually \emph{two} (or more).
+In commutative algebra, it is rather obvious: We have the ring homomorphism $R\to A$, hence an extension-of-scalars $\Dperf(R)\to \Dperf(A)$ which is a tt-functor.
+In modular representation theory, we also have tt-functors $\Res^G_H:\stab(\kk G)\to \stab(\kk H)$ given by restriction from the group~$G$ to its subgroups~$H\leq G$, for instance the elementary abelian ones.
+Another key step in our discussion is to understand those restriction functors $\stab(\kk G)\to \stab(\kk H)$ as a form of ``extension-of-scalars", similar to the extension-of-scalars of commutative algebra.

-To connect Going-Up and Quillen Stratification, we also need a good notion of ``ring" in a tt-category~$\cat K$, inspired by the ring $A$ over~$R$ in commutative algebra but flexible enough to be useful in representation theory as well.
+This is made possible thanks to a good notion of ``ring" in a general tt-category~$\cat K$, inspired by commutative algebra but flexible enough to be useful in representation theory as well.
 These good rings are the ``tt-rings" of~\cite{Balmer14}\,: An associative and unital ring object $A\otimes A\otoo{\mu}A$ in~$\cat K$ is called a \emph{tt-ring} if it is commutative and \emph{separable}, in the classical sense (\ie the multiplication $\mu$ has a section $\sigma:A\to A\otimes A$ which is $A$-linear on both sides).
-Separability of~$A$ guarantees that the category $\AK$ of good-old $A$-modules in~$\cat K$ remains triangulated, by~\cite{Balmer11} (see Rem.\,\ref{rem:sep-tri}).
+Separability of~$A$ guarantees that the category $\AK$ of good-old $A$-modules in~$\cat K$ remains triangulated, by~\cite{Balmer11} (see Remark~\ref{rem:sep-tri}).
 Commutativity of~$A$ allows us to equip $\AK$ with a tensor $\otimes_A$.
 In short, if $A$ is a tt-ring in a tt-category~$\cat K$, then $\AK$ is again a tt-category and extension-of-scalars $F_A:\cat K\too \AK$ is a tt-functor.
-This $F_A$ then induces a continuous map on spectra